ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

     Modified-.->Modified
 ```

-#### Temporal Action Subscription Example
+#### Subscription Example
-Example of the subscription from the blog.
-TODO
+Let's take an example where a user purchases a month's subscription to a newspaper website that you manage.
+You have already created a temporal Action named "Subscription" in FusionAuth.
+Once the user has made their purchase (either on your newspaper site or through some payment gateway) your code will call the FusionAuth API to apply the Action to the User, and give the Action instance an end-date one month from now.
+The user will now have access to read the newspaper when authenticated on your site with FusionAuth.

+The creation of this Action instance will be the **Started** event shown above.
+You can set it to trigger the welcome email template that is sent to the user, and a webhook that sends the user's information to another subscription site you manage.
+That site could then use that email address to advertise to the user, or for targeting Facebook adverts.

+Once the Action instance expires (the **Ended** event) it will trigger a goodbye email to the user, and any webhooks that you configured.
+To prevent the user accessing your site after this date you could either
+- check the subscription state of the Action for the User in FusionAuth from your site's code when the user attempts to log in,
+- use a webhook at the end of the Action to change the User's Role in FusionAuth and disallow that role in your site,
+- or use a webhook at the end of the Action to call your code to create another temporal Action in FusionAuth with an indefinite end date and `preventLogin` set to true.

+The last option is probably the simplest and most idiomatic way to use FusionAuth in most cases.

 ### Instantaneous Action
 An instantaneous Action instance has an Option that can be set, but no states.
-Once it is either set for a User it is either left or removed.
+Once it is set for a User it is either remains or is removed.

 ```mermaid
 flowchart LR